wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.4

 <p class=fip id=p4>
-4.&emsp;Think of the love of animals for their offspring, and the need they feel to protect them.
+4. Think of the love of animals for their offspring, and the need they feel to protect them.
 <sup>2</sup>That is because they regard them as part of themselves.
 <sup>3</sup>No one dismisses something he considers part of himself.
 <sup>4</sup>You react to your ego much as God does to His creations: with love, protection and charity.